 Brian, also known as B-Dogg to his colleagues and friends, is proud to support fundraising for 18Doors nationally.
 In his role as Associate Director of Development, he supports the financial aspects of 18Doors in order to break down barriers and make Jewish life inclusive for all.
 When he’s not at work, Brian can be found spending time with his wife and their two daughters, Mira and Elana.
 Brian’s favorite Jewish dish is a twist on a classic -- a Southern dry-rub brisket.

-Lindsey Silken, the director of content at 18Doors, drives the content and voice connecting interfaith couples and families to Jewish.
-As the Editorial Director at 18Doors, Lindsey oversees all things digital and content-related, including as the voice behind its social media for interfaith couples and families.
+Lindsey Silken drives the content and voice connecting interfaith couples and families to Jewish.
+As the Director of Content at 18Doors, Lindsey is devoted to shaping the digital strategy with multifaceted resources and personal essays for interfaith couples and families.
 Outside of work, Lindsey is a stellar baker.
 She particularly loves making hamantaschen for Purim.
-Her whole family loves them, especially her young daughter who is obsessed with the jam filling.
+Her husband and son help eat them, while her young daughter has begun learning to help.

 As Director of Professional Development, Tema works in partnership with Jewish professionals, educators and clergy to help them develop the skills and tools they need to fully embrace interfaith couples and families.
 Before joining 18Doors, she was a synagogue professional, most recently as membership director of a large congregation, and completed a certificate in Interfaith Families Jewish Engagement at Hebrew College where she was a fellow.
 As a diversity advocate, writer, and educator, Tema uses her skills and passion to advance conversations and change around inclusion in the Jewish community.
 Tema is also a contributing columnist for The Forward.
 In her spare time, she enjoys searching out good coffee, craft beer, and new places to dance with her friends.
 She lives in Toronto with her stubborn yet lovable shih tzu, Tashi.

 When the opportunity arose to join the 18Doors team in early 2016, Jamie was excited to offer her professional organizing, fundraising, and event planning skills to the organization.
-As the Executive Assistant and Operation Administrator, working from the national office outside Boston, Jamie provides professional support to the entire staff to help the organization run efficiently.
-An avid lover of the outdoors, Jamie enjoys tennis, surfing, traveling and hiking with her husband.
+She has recently transitioned from the organizations' Executive Assistant to a new role as Administrative Program Manager.
+Jamie provides administrative support to our staff and Fellows to run programs.
+An avid lover of the outdoors, Jamie enjoys hiking with her husband and daughter.

 Utilizing her technical skills and community outreach experience, Robin is passionate about connecting interfaith couples and families with the resources and support they need.
 As a program manager and Saleforce guru at 18Doors, she is proud to collaborate with the Rukin Rabbinic Fellowship team and its mission.
 During her free time, Robin enjoys spending time with her husband of 20 years, their two children, and four cats.
 She loves playing tennis, reading, watching Philly sports with her children, and cooking delicious Jewish recipes from Gil Marks’ cookbooks.